Luiss University: Campuses

 Luiss Guido Carli currently has five campuses in Rome.

-The main campus is situated in Viale Pola 12 (in the 1930s, this was the residence of Count Galeazzo Ciano and Edda Mussolini), which is referred to in most of the documents that mention the university.
-It's the university's general management, administrative services, human resources, and academic support services.
-Master's degrees, the School of Journalism and the Luiss School of Government, as well as the Luiss Business School and LUISS University Press, are also located here.
+The main campus is situated in Viale Pola 12 (in the 1930s, this was the residence of Count Galeazzo Ciano and Edda Mussolini), in the Trieste quarter.
+It's the university's rectorate, general management, administrative services, human resources, and academic support services.
+Master's degrees, the Massimo Baldini School of Journalism and the Luiss School of Government, as well as the Luiss Business School and LUISS University Press, are also located here.